I hate gritty produce!

 Top salad with horseradish and season with more pepper, serve and enjoy!

-My verdict: This escarole salad was made for dinner with friends.
+This escarole salad was made for dinner with friends.
 Because there wasn’t a scrap left, it proved to be a big hit.
 Super simple and really delicious!
 While the summer may be peak time for escarole, it’s not for fresh horseradish, which becomes a small problem.
 Imagine how much better this could be with the punch you’d get from fresh (or fresher than what I had) horseradish!

 Instead of soaking the onions (which I do a lot these days with raw onions) I had made some pickled red onions and used those instead.